kiwix/kiwix-js-pwa/README.md

-# Kiwix JS for PWA and Universal Windows Platform
+# Kiwix JS for PWA, Electron, NWJS and Universal Windows Platform

-*There is a browser-based deployment and **[installable Progressive Web App (PWA)](https://pwa.kiwix.org/)** version of this app at https://pwa.kiwix.org/, but you will need a
-[ZIM file](https://wiki.kiwix.org/wiki/Content_in_all_languages) for testing.
-A [development deployment](https://kiwix.github.io/kiwix-js-windows/) is also available, but code may be buggy and change rapidly.*

 **Kiwix is an offline reader for multilingual content from Wikipedia, Project Gutenberg, TED Talks, Wikivoyage, Stackexchange, etc. It makes knowledge available to people with limited or no Internet access.
 The software as well as the content is free for anyone to use.
-It requires a ZIM offline archive (which can be downloaded in the app).**
+It requires an offline ZIM archive
+(which can be downloaded in the app).
+There are also two apps that come with content: [WikiMed by Kiwix](https://kiwix.github.io/kiwix-js-windows/wikimed-uwp.html) and [Wikivoyage by Kiwix](https://kiwix.github.io/kiwix-js-windows/wikivoyage-uwp.html) (no extra download needed).**

+*Try this app instantly by opening the installable PWA (Progressive Web App) in your browser: **[https://pwa.kiwix.org](https://pwa.kiwix.org/)**.
+Get a free [ZIM archive](https://wiki.kiwix.org/wiki/Content_in_all_languages) to use with it.
+You can easily get one from the Configuration page of the app, or [download](https://library.kiwix.org) one separately.*

-This repository is for development of the Kiwix JS app for Windows 10 Universal Windows Platform (UWP), PWA, Electron and NWJS.
+This repository is for development of the Kiwix JS app for PWA, Electron, NWJS and Windows 10/11 Universal Windows Platform (UWP).
 The latest code is usually on the master branch, but this is used for active development and may be several commits ahead of releases.
+Installable and portable versions for Windows
+(XP/Vista/7/10/11) and Linux (32bit and 64bit) are available from [releases](https://github.com/kiwix/kiwix-js-windows/releases/).
+Unstable [nightly builds](https://download.kiwix.org/nightly/) of the Electron and NWJS apps are available together with a [development deployment](https://kiwix.github.io/kiwix-js-windows/), but code may be buggy and change rapidly.

 This is a lightweight HTML/JavaScript port of the Kiwix Offline Wikipedia (and other Wiki) reader.
 The UWP version targets Windows 10/11 (x86, x64, ARM, mobile, tablet, Xbox, Surface Hub, Holographic) while the NWJS and Electron versions also run on earlier Windows and Linux (see the respective